lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 }
 ```

 When the Router has to initialize data for use by its children, or the scene to display must be determined from global state, the event is sent on to the Router's UseCase.
-The Presenter might instantiate state data models that are injected into all child UseCases:
+The Presenter might instantiate state data models that are injected into its child UseCases:

 ```swift
 var state = ItemUseCaseState()